-Delve into York’s Viking past at the Jorvik Viking Centre while the National Railway Museum, right next to the railway station, is chock-full of the history of rail travel.
+Delve into York’s Viking past at the Jorvik Viking Centre, while the National Railway Museum, right next to the railway station, is chock-full of the history of rail travel.
 If you’re lucky, you might also see the famous Flying Scotsman.

 York is just a 30-minute direct train journey away from Leeds, making it perfect for an easy day out.

-- 16 amazing day trips from York
+- 16 fantastic day trips from York

 - 14 exciting things to do at night in York